 In rendering the Opinion, we have made such reviews and analyses as we have deemed necessary.
-Among other things, we have: (i) reviewed a draft of the Merger Agreement, dated July 13, 2003, which we understand to be in substantially final form; (ii) reviewed certain publicly available financial statements and other business and financial information of the Company and Boise Cascade; (iii) reviewed certain internal financial statements and other financial and operating data concerning the Company and Boise Cascade, as well as the strategic plan and financial estimates and forecasts for the Company and Boise Cascade provided to us or otherwise discussed with us by the respective managements of the Company and Boise Cascade; (iv) discussed the past and current operations, financial conditions and prospects of the Company with the senior management of the Company and discussed the past and current operations, financial conditions and prospects of Boise Cascade with the senior management of Boise Cascade; (v) reviewed information and discussed with senior management of the Company and Boise Cascade information relating to certain strategic implications and operational benefits anticipated to result from the Merger; (vi) reviewed certain publicly available financial information with respect to certain other companies that we believe to be comparable to the Company and Boise Cascade and the stock trading data for certain of such other companies' securities; (vii) reviewed certain publicly available information concerning the nature and terms of certain other transactions that we consider relevant to our inquiry; (viii) reviewed current and historical market prices and trading volumes of Company Common Stock and Boise Cascade Common Stock; and (ix) considered the pro forma impact of the Merger on Boise Cascade's financial statements.
+Among other things, we have: (i) reviewed a draft of the Merger Agreement, dated July 13, 2003, which we understand to be in substantially final form; (ii) reviewed certain publicly available financial statements and other business and financial information of the Company and Boise Cascade; (iii) reviewed certain internal financial statements and other financial and operating data concerning the Company and Boise Cascade, as well as the strategic plan and financial estimates and forecasts for the Company and Boise Cascade provided to us or otherwise discussed with us by the respective managements of the Company and Boise Cascade; (iv) discussed the past and current operations, financial conditions and prospects of the Company with the senior management of the Company and discussed the past and current operations, financial conditions and prospects of Boise Cascade with the senior management of Boise Cascade; (v) reviewed information and discussed with senior management of the Company and Beise Cascade information relating to certain strategic implications and operational benefits anticipated to result from the Merger; (vi) reviewed certain publicly available financial information with respect to certain other companies that we believe to be comparable to the Company and Boise Cascade and the stock trading data for certain of such other companies' securities; (vii) reviewed certain publicly available information concerning the nature and terms of certain other transactions that we consider relevant to our inquiry; (viii) reviewed current and historical market prices and trading volumes of Company Common Stock and Boise Cascade Common Stock; and (ix) considered the pro forma impact of the Merger on Boise Cascade's financial statements.
 We also considered such other data and information we judged necessary to render the Opinion.

 In our review and analysis and in arriving at our opinion, we have assumed and relied upon the accuracy and completeness, in all material respects, of all of the financial and other information and data publicly available or furnished to or otherwise reviewed by or discussed with us and the representations and warranties of the Company and Boise Cascade contained in the Merger Agreement.
 We have not been engaged to, and have not independently attempted to, verify any of such information.
 We have also relied upon the management of the Company and Boise Cascade as to the reasonableness of the financial and operating projections (and the assumptions and bases therefore) provided to us and, with your consent, we have assumed that such projections were reasonably prepared on bases reflecting the best currently available estimates and judgments of such respective managements as to the matters covered thereby.
 We have not been engaged to assess the achievability of such projections or the assumptions on which they were based and express no view as to such projections or assumptions.
 In addition, we have not conducted an appraisal of any of the assets, properties or facilities of the Company or Boise Cascade nor have we been furnished with any such evaluation or appraisal.
 You have informed us, and we have assumed that the Merger is taxable for U.S. federal tax purposes.
-We have also assumed that all governmental, regulatory or other consents and approvals necessary for the consummation of the Merger will be obtained without material adverse effect on the Company and/or Boise Cascade and the Merger, that all conditions to the Merger as set forth in the Merger Agreement would be satisfied and that the Merger will be contemplated on a timely basis in the manner contemplated by the Merger Agreement.
+We have also assumed that all governmental, regulatory or other consents and approvals necessary for the consummation of the Merger Agreement would be satisfied and that the Merger will be contemplated on a timely basis in the manner contemplated by the Merger Agreement.